 In addition to its internal valuation process, in arriving at estimates of fair value for its investments in its Private Loan portfolio companies, Main Street, among other things, consults with a nationally recognized independent financial advisory services firm.
 The nationally recognized independent financial advisory services firm analyzes and provides observations and recommendations and an assurance certification regarding the Company's determinations of the fair value of its Private Loan portfolio company investments.
 The nationally recognized independent financial advisory services firm is generally consulted relative to Main Street's investments in each Private Loan portfolio company at least once every calendar year, and for Main Street's investments in new Private Loan portfolio companies, at least once in the twelve-month period subsequent to the initial investment.
 In certain instances, Main Street may determine that it is not cost-effective, and as a result is not in its stockholders' best interest, to consult with the nationally recognized independent financial advisory services firm on its investments in one or more Private Loan portfolio companies.
 Such instances include, but are not limited to, situations where the fair value of Main Street's investment in a Private Loan portfolio company is determined to be insignificant relative to the total Investment Portfolio.
-Main Street consulted with and received an assurance certification from its independent financial advisory services firm in arriving at its determination of fair value on its investments in a total of 36 Private Loan portfolio companies for the year ended December 31, 2020, representing approximately 66% of the total Private Loan portfolio at fair value as of December, 2020, and on a total of 37 Private Loan portfolio companies for the year ended December 31, 2019, representing approximately 62% of the total Private Loan portfolio at fair value as of December 31, 2019.
-Excluding its investments in Private Loan portfolio companies that, as of December 31, 2020 and 2019, as applicable, had not been in the Investment Portfolio for at least twelve months subsequent to the initial investment and its investments in Private Loan portfolio companies that were not reviewed because the investment is valued based upon third-party quotes or other independent pricing, the percentage of the Private Loan portfolio reviewed and certified by its independent financial advisory services firm for the years ended December 31, 2020 and 2019 was 92% and 94% of the total Private Loan portfolio at fair value as of December 31, 2020 and 2019, respectively.
+Main Street consulted with and received an assurance certification from its independent financial advisory services firm in arriving at its determination of fair value on its investments in a total of 39 Private Loan portfolio companies for the year ended December 31, 2021, representing approximately 60% of the total Private Loan portfolio at fair value as of December 31, 2021, and on a total of 36 Private Loan portfolio companies for the year ended December 31, 2020, representing approximately 66% of the total Private Loan portfolio at fair value as of December 31, 2020.
+Excluding its investments in Private Loan portfolio companies that, as of December 31, 2021 and 2020, as applicable, had not been in the Investment Portfolio for at least twelve months subsequent to the initial investment and its investments in Private Loan portfolio companies that were not reviewed because the investment is valued based upon third-party quotes or other independent pricing, the percentage of the Private Loan portfolio reviewed and certified by Main Street's independent financial advisory services firm for the years ended December 31, 2021 and 2020 was 93% and 92% of the total Private Loan portfolio at fair value as of December 31, 2021 and 2020, respectively.